luisdaher/pundit_custom_errors/README.md

 The `policy` keys must be the snake case representation of the given policy classes, containing action names as keys (e.g: `show?`, `edit?` and the messages as values).
 Also, the `policy` hashes must be inside the `pundit` hash, inside the `en` (or the desired language abbreviation) hash.

-In short, the YAML file structured should be similar as the example below:
+In short, the YAML file structure should be similar as the example below:

 ```yaml
 en: